hashicorp/nomad/website/source/docs/commands/help.html.md

 encrypting it along the way.

 A lease can be specified when writing with the "lease" field.
-If given, then when the secret is read, Vault will report a lease with that duration.
+If given, then when the secret is read, Nomad will report a lease with that duration.
 It is expected that the consumer of this backend properly writes renewed keys before the lease is up.
 In addition, revocation must be handled by the user of this backend.